iterative/dvc.org/content/docs/use-cases/ci-and-ml.md

 ## What’s next?

-As you can see, the duo `dvc` and `cml` fits perfectly to the CI world.
+As you can see, the duo DVC and CML fits perfectly to the CI world.
 This combination introduces a vast horizon of possibilities and opportunities for developing robust and flexible workflows that will help you maintain the highest quality of your ML and data products.
 For example, data integrity can be validated inside your [data registry](/doc/use-cases/data-registries).
 By adding a a CI flow that pulls the new data, using `dvc pull` and running all needed validations on the newly obtained data, you can improve the quality of the data used across all your projects.

-It is now your turn to build even better products!
-Good luck and reach out to our community if you need anything.